Overview

 • sensory and/or physical needs

 Our support can be classroom based, in small nurture groups or in 1:1 settings, depending on the needs of the pupil.
 We also co-ordinate external specialist support from Educational Psychologists, Learning Mentors, Speech and Language therapists, Autism support teams and teachers of the blind and deaf.
-All of our SEN pupils have a Learning Passport which outlines their individual areas of difficulty and suggest practical teaching strategies that will help ensure their inclusion and progress.
+All of our pupils with SEN have a Learning Passport which outlines their individual areas of difficulty and suggest practical teaching strategies that will help ensure their inclusion and progress.

 Learning support can help screen for difficulties following discussions with parents/carers and teaching staff.
 We also formally assess reading, writing and spelling to grant formal examination support for pupils in exams, for example, by providing them with a reader, scribe or word processor.
 This is usually undertaken at the end of year 9.
 We will help ease transitions (such as entry to TQEA in year 7 and post 16 provision) for SEN pupils by undertaking visits and enhanced communication from professionals.
 Learning Support is open to all pupils from 8.15am until 3.45pm.